lanky/fabrik/fabrik/docs/README.markdown

 Key Python files in the 'fabrik' directory
 ------------------------------------------
 * urls.py

 maps URL patterns to functions in views.py.
 URL expressions are regex.
-  They pass the HTTP_REQUEST object, plus other opional parameters to the specified function. an example entry looks like this:
+They pass the HTTP_REQUEST object, plus other opional parameters to the specified function.

-* views/
+* views

    The 'views' module contains 3 separate python modules for manageability.

   + std.py

  contains views for listing and adding systems, plus ISO generation.

   + ajax.py

 functions that receive and send data via AJAX (mostly using JSON format)

   + auth.py

  currently unused authentication functionality

 * forms.py

 form definitions: fields, content, syntax-checking Each form is a separate python class, inheriting from the django Forms library.
 Django form fields do their own validation and input checking.
 Overriding the clean() method allows you to add to this, depending on the logic of your app.

 * utils.py
   custom utility code for reuse in views